carolinamattsson/follow-the-money/README.md

 You can skip this step using the `--no_balance` flag, which assumes instead a `starting_balance` of zero.

-The `--infer` flag makes explicit in the output places where the program saw changes to an account's balance with no accompanying transaction.
-This introduces an inferred transaction at the beginning of the data that brings the account to it's `starting_balance`, and one at the end that brings the account back to zero.
-If you give the program balance information (a `balance_type` to interpret `src/tgt_balance` columns), this flag will also make explicit cases where it inferred the existence of deposits and withdrawals that it cannot see in order to bring the balance back into line with what is given.
+If needed, the program makes explicit in the output places where it found changes to an account's balance with no accompanying transaction.
+This feature introduces an inferred transaction at the beginning of the data that brings the account to it's `starting_balance`, and one at the end that brings the account back to zero.
+If you give the program balance information (a `balance_type` to interpret `src/tgt_balance` columns), the program will also make explicit cases where it inferred the existence of deposits and withdrawals that it cannot see in order to bring the balance back into line with what is given.
+You can avoid this feature using the `--no_infer` flag.

 Additional options are available.
 You can use `--help` to get descriptions, and can find a series of examples in `tests/`.
 These examples show how the output changes